Model number: ML2-TC10SAIT

 Dennis G is the Lead appliance expert at Comfort Appliance Repair .
 With over 15 years experience, Dennis specializes in repairing and maintaining all types of household appliances.

-For a basic Farberware microwave like the FMO07ABTBKA 0.7 cu. ft. compact countertop one expect to pay around $80.
-Meanwhile a more feature-rich one from the same brand, or one with higher wattage (which basically means faster cooking times) will set you back around $400.
+For a basic Farberware microwave like the FMO07ABTBKA 0.7 cu. ft. compact countertop, expect to pay around $80.
+Meanwhile, a more feature-rich one from the same brand or one with higher wattage (which basically means faster cooking times) will set you back around $400.

-By contrast Toshiba prices typically start slightly higher: a basic microwave retails at around $100 and a more premium machine like the ML2-TC10SAIT compact microwave will set you back $299.99 at Walmart.
+By contrast, Toshiba prices typically start slightly higher: a basic microwave retails around $100, and a more premium machine like the ML2-TC10SAIT compact microwave will set you back $299.99 at Walmart.

 Farberware vs Toshiba: Design & Features

-"Farberware have a functional and practical design, often featuring a simple and minimalist aesthetic.
+"Farberware has a functional and practical design, often featuring a simple and minimalist aesthetic.
 Basic colors like black, white, and stainless steel are common," Tam told me.

-"Toshiba, on the other hand, offer a more premium feel, with sleek, modern designs and higher-quality finishes.
+"Toshiba, on the other hand, offers a more premium feel, with sleek, modern designs and higher-quality finishes.
 Toshiba microwaves often feature more stylish appearances, including stainless steel exteriors and LED displays.

-"Farberware are basic microwaves with essential functions like express cook, defrost by weight, and pre-programmed settings.
+"Farberware is a basic microwave with essential functions like expressing cooking, defrosting by weight, and pre-programmed settings.
 Some models include grill features or combination functions, but the range of advanced features is limited.

 "Toshiba microwaves are more feature-rich, with models that offer sensor cooking, inverter technology - for consistent heating - and smart memory for saving frequently used settings.